antilogos/SimpleBuild/README.md

 TODO:
 * :art: better search page for saved build
-* add support for french, and maybe other language?
+* :art: see where and how image for items can be found and displayed
-* see if there is api for a passive skill tree in json preventing copy-paste each league
+* :art: find out why there is no description for support gem
-* find out why there is no description for support gem
+* :construction: add support for french, and maybe other language?
-* add roadmap of gems
+* :construction: add roadmap of gems
-* see where and how image for items can be found and displayed
+* 🔧 see if there is api for a passive skill tree in json preventing copy-paste each league
-* see if possible to read a pastebin page (cors shenanigans)
+* 🔧 see if possible to read a pastebin page (cors shenanigans)
-* separate page construction and navigation from the main html
+* 🔧 separate page construction and navigation from the main html
-* see if possible to read an account from official website
+* 🔧 see if possible to read an account from official website

 # Files